karmada-io/website/versioned_docs/version-v1.7/userguide/security-governance/working-with-kyverno.md

 kubectl config use-context karmada-apiserver
 ```

-2. Create resource objects of Kyverno in Karmada controll plane.
+2. Create resource objects of Kyverno in Karmada control plane.
 The content is as follows and does not need to be modified.

 Deploy namespace: https://github.com/kyverno/kyverno/blob/release-1.6/config/install.yaml#L1-L12